-To obtain a Let's Encrypt certificate, you have to prove that you control the domain name(s) the certificate will cover.
-The simplest and most common way to do this involves placing a special file at a special URL on your website, which Let's Encrypt then checks by making a HTTP request to your server on port 80.
+To obtain a Let’s Encrypt certificate, you have to prove that you control the domain name(s) the certificate will cover.
+The simplest and most common way to do this involves placing a special file at a special URL on your website, which Let’s Encrypt then checks by making an HTTP request to your server on port 80.
 Most popular ACME clients such as Certbot can easily automate this domain validation method.

 Unfortunately, this doesn’t work in the case where port 80 is closed.

 If you’re reading this because you voluntarily closed port 80 on your own server, please read this and this, and seriously consider just opening the port.
 In most cases it will be the simplest option.

 It’s not an option for everyone, however - mostly because some people run home servers behind ISP-managed routers that don’t allow them to open port 80.
 If you’re in that boat, read on for some alternatives.